-- (ii) Board of Directors have appointed D. Hanumanta raju & Co, Practicing Company Secretary, to act as Scrutinizer to conduct and scrutinize the electronic voting process in connection with the ensuing Annual General Meeting in a fair and transparent manner.
-The members desiring to vote through electronic mode may refer to the detailed procedure on e-voting given hereunder. - (iii) Shareholders who have already voted prior to the meeting date would not be entitled to vote during the meeting. - (iv) The shareholders should log on to the e-voting website www.evotingindia.com. - (v) Click on "Shareholders" module. - (vi) Now enter your User ID - For CDSL: 16 digits beneficiary ID, - b.
-For NSDL: 8 Character DP ID followed by 8 Digits Client ID, - Shareholders holding shares in Physical Form should enter Folio Number registered with the Company. - (vii) Next enter the Image Verification as displayed and Click on Login. - (viii) If you are holding shares in demat form and had logged on to www.evotingindia.com and voted on an earlier e-voting of any company, then your existing password is to be used. - (ix) If you are a first time user follow the steps given below:
+- (v) Login method for e-Voting and joining virtual meetings for Physical shareholders and shareholders other than individual holding in demat form - (vi) Shareholders who have already voted prior to the meeting date would not be entitled to vote during the meeting. - (vii) The shareholders should log on to the e-voting website www.evotingindia.com. - (viii) Click on "Shareholders" module. - (ix) Now enter your User ID - a.
+For CDSL: 16 digits beneficiary ID, - b.
+For NSDL: 8 Character DP ID followed by 8 Digits Client ID, - c.
+Shareholders holding shares in Physical Form should enter Folio Number registered with the Company.